-- Discussion is mainly on detection of combustible gases such as CO, H2, alcohols, propane and other hydro- carbonates - Can be done using semiconducting metal oxides "primarily used" - H2 sensing can be done with use of FET-transistors
+- Discussion is mainly on detection of combustible gases such as CO, H2, alcohols, propane and other hydrocarbonates - Can be done using semiconducting metal oxides "primarily used" - H2 sensing can be done with use of FET-transistors

-- Typical operation principle "one explanation" - Resistive sensor, resistance decrease when a layer of powdered SnO_2 is exposed to combustible gas in present of ambient air. - Oxygen in air adsorbs at semiconductor surface, oxygen dissociates to form O-.
-The electron is picked up from the semiconductor, which increases its resistance.
+- Typical operation principle "one explanation" - Resistive sensor, resistance decrease when a layer of powdered SnO2 is exposed to combustible gas in present of ambient air. - Oxygen in air adsorbs at semiconductor surface, oxygen dissociates to form O-.
+The electron is picked up from semiconductor, which increase the resistance